 Just be sure to review your diving expectations (i.e. boats, group sizes, the experience level of the dive guides, etc.) with the hotel’s dive-sales staff when you’re making your decision.

 Also, note that other dive operations on the island can come and pick you up at the Iberostar pier if you already have a Cozumel scuba dive shop that you know and love.
+(And if you’re still searching, check out this helpful article on how to choose the best Cozumel dive shop for you, right HERE.)

-The southern resorts sometimes implement small service fees to allow other dive ops to use their docks in this way, but the daily fees are typically small, so it’s usually well worth it if you want to make plans with your own favorite dive masters that you already know and love.
+The southern all-inclusive resorts in Cozumel sometimes implement small service fees to allow other dive ops to use their docks in this way, but the daily fees are typically small, so it’s usually well worth it if you want to make plans with your own favorite dive masters that you already know and love.

 Iberostar Cozumel reviews summary: